Vocals: Trey (lead) Mike, Page (backing)

 Particularly strong occurrences of this musical cyclotron prior to the bands complete disintegration in the post-Coventry vortex include: 10/7/00 Shoreline; 1/3/03 Hampton; 7/30/03 Camden; 12/29/03 Miami, 4/16/04 Las Vegas, and 6/20/04 SPAC.
 Live footage of a couple of the atmospheric disturbances in 2000 were released as Live Phish 04 (6/14/00 Fukuoka, Japan) and Live Phish 05 (7/8/00 Alpine Valley).

-During 2009, the wondrous year that Phish returned from their self-imposed Exile in the Emerald City, "Twist" appeared exclusively almost exclusively as the filling in a second set jam sandwhich, most often coupled with either "Drowned" as a predecessor (6/19/09 Deer Creek and 11/22/09 Syracuse) and as an antecedent to "Piper" (6/5/09 Jones Beach and 11/22/09 Syracuse).
+During 2009, the wondrous year that Phish returned from their self-imposed Exile in the Emerald City, "Twist" appeared almost exclusively as the filling in a second set jam sandwich, most often coupled with either "Drowned" as a predecessor (6/19/09 Deer Creek and 11/22/09 Syracuse) and as an antecedent to "Piper" (6/5/09 Jones Beach and 11/22/09 Syracuse).
 The Jones Beach version was also noteworthy for the Latin flavor (Santana's "Oye Como Va") of the jam.
 This essence has persisted through many of the subsequent versions and was commonplace throughout a period of relative quiescence (only four fairly unremarkable versions) in 2010 as “Twist” continues to get served up primarily as a mid second set dollop of comfort food.
 This lack of turbulence was merely a lull before the storm, as “Twist” was in such frequent rotation in subsequent years that the stage could have been renamed Tornado Alley.

 You must be logged in to leave a comment!